DanielK2312/SWJ-Proj/README.md

 Was able to create a website that scales with different window sizes while also having all the information needed.
 Includes tabs that take the user to different links in order to see Contributors and References.
 Includes a dropdown for years.

 ## Admin Page
 Created a page that lists all the current information about SWJ members.
 Uses a dropdown in order to see all the information.
+Before the dropdown is clicked, the information displayed is Date Range (years as member), Surname, First Name, Proposer, City, and the date that the member Joined the club.
+After the dropdown is clicked additional information on the member's Full Name, Pen Name, date they where Born, date they Died, Address, Other Organizations, Periodicals they wrote, and any Additional Info.
+There's also a section on where this information was gained in Source of Info.

 # Technology